Transportation in Appalachia: Highways

-The Pennsylvania Turnpike was the first long-distance rural controlled-access highway in the United States and also the first one to cross Appalachia.
-The often ordained "world's first superhighway" and likely the most famous of any Appalachian transportation system is the Pennsylvania Turnpike.
+The Pennsylvania Turnpike was the first long-distance rural controlled-access highway in the United States and also the first one to cross Appalachia, often termed the "world's first superhighway".
 It was known as the "tunnel highway" because of the seven mountain tunnels along its Appalachian route.
 On October 1, 1940, the first section of turnpike opened, running from US 11 near Carlisle (southwest of Harrisburg) west to US 30 at Irwin (east of Pittsburgh).
 Crossing was completed with the Western Extension, from Irwin to US 22 east of Pittsburgh, opened August 7, 1951.
 The remainder opened to traffic on December 26, 1951, taking the highway west almost to the Ohio state line.
-One of the most impressive qualities about the turnpike is just how much land it covers.
-The unbroken weave of roads goes through several mountains and across many valleys despite having no stop signs and no intersections.
-Today the road is over 550 miles long, much longer than its original length.
-Roadways are essential not just for commerce but for the residents of Appalachian to traverse their own communities.

-Many of the smaller roads in Appalachia have funding issues and are in a state of relative disrepair so the PA turnpikes existences promotes reliable long distance transportation for drivers, supporting economic growth and logistical efficiency.
-It is also a transportation system with use intended for primarily, albeit not exclusively, citizens person transportation needs.
-Many of the other influential Appalachian travel are based around the movement of trading items such as the aforementioned riverboats.
-Moreover, the turnpike was also somewhat different in that it connected Appalachia with external areas that were not Washington D.C.
+Today, the road is over 550 miles long, much longer than its original length, continuing to provide reliable long-distance transportation for drivers, supporting economic growth and logistical efficiency.

 The Pennsylvania Turnpike remained the only superhighway crossing Appalachia until the interstate system that was authorized by the Federal-Aid Highway Act of 1956.
-Today seven Interstates cross Appalachia east to west, starting with Interstate 86, Interstate 80, Interstate 70, Interstate 64, Interstate 26, and Interstate 40.
+Today seven Interstates cross Appalachia east to west: Interstate 86, Interstate 80, Interstate 70, Interstate 64, Interstate 26, and Interstate 40.
 There are three Interstates crossing north to south: Interstate 75, Interstate 77 and Interstate 81.
 Interstate 26 in particular is undergoing an extension from Asheville, North Carolina to Kingsport, Tennessee.
 Among the projects associated with the extension is a future multi-million dollar bridge crossing the French Broad River in Asheville.